 Output:

-Assuming that the "knows(a, b)" function is crafted such that a celebrity indeed resides within the group, the resulting output will be:
+Assuming the "knows(a, b)" function is designed in such a way that a famous person does exist within the set, the output will be:

 The celebrity within the group is individual 2